Implementing Enterprise Mobility is no small task, however here are a few steps to help you manage the transition smoothly.

 6. Actively monitor mobile ecosystem and make changes if necessary

-Enterprise mobility management is not a one time thing, it’s a long-drawn-out process running alongside your business and should go in tandem with your initiatives like Bring Your Own Device.
+Enterprise mobility management is not a one time thing, it’s a long-drawn-out process running alongside your business and should go in tandem with your initiatives like Bring Your Own Device (BYOD).
 No device management solution will let you implement mobility and then simply forget all about it.
 More importantly, you can’t take that chance and leave it all to the software.
 You can (and need to) monitor the entire fleet of devices in your enterprise through the MDM solution.
 And if something is not right, do not hesitate to make the required alterations.